ciena/voltha-helm-charts/README.md

 ## Currently tested with

-Follow the direction at https://github.com/ciena/voltha-access-edge, up to and including the `make helm-etcd-operator` command.
+Follow the direction at https://github.com/ciena/voltha-access-edge, up to and including the `make helm-onos` command.
 This basically follows the standard 1.x install.

 From there (after cloning this repo) do a
 ```